Mahato12nikhil/Nabadisha-backend-new/readme.md

 # Nabadisha Backend APIs

 ## Overview
 This is the backend service for Nabadisha, developed using **Fastify**.
-It provides APIs for user authentication, role-based access control, and dashboard management.
+It provides APIs for user authentication, role-based access control, contents, events, and dashboard management.

 ## Tech Stack
 - **Fastify** (Node.js framework)